fvan-wij/Telestein3D_WebAssembly/README.md

 ## About Telestein3D
 The Teletubbies have taken your children and your life turns into a literal nightmare.
 You're on a mission to take revenge and discover some truly dark secrets...

-## Installation Linux
-1. Download/clone this repository
-2. Open up a terminal, CD into the root directory of Telestein3D and use the 'make' command
-3. Let it build...
-4. Run the game by booting the binary: './telestein3d'
-> [!NOTE]
-> No additional arguments are required, however, you can supply custom maps by running it with a .cub map file.
-E.g. './telestein3d data/maps/confrontation.cub'

-## Installation Windows
-Currently not available, but working towards a solution...

 ## Controls
 _Player movement:_